-DDR is the rate at which individuals join the state organ and tissue donor registry as a percentage of licensed drivers and ID card holders.
+Donor Designation Rate or DDR is the rate at which individuals join the state organ and tissue donor registry as a percentage of licensed drivers and ID card holders.

-Year after year, Colorado remains among the top states in the country in respect to DDR.
-We further explain why Coloradans might be so generous and willing to say Yes to organ, eye and tissue donation, here.
+An amazing 69.1% of Coloradans said Yes to organ, eye and tissue donation in 2018 and 60.6% of Wyomingites said Yes, both surpassing the national average of 49%, according to Donate Life America (DLA).
+Year after year, Colorado and Wyoming remain among the top states in the country in respect to DDR.
+We further explain why Coloradans and Wyomingites might be so generous and willing to say Yes to organ, eye and tissue donation, here.

-“We are humbled and inspired by the generosity of the more than two-thirds of Colorado residents in our communities that have made this landmark achievement possible through their selfless decisions to sign up as organ, eye and tissue donors,” said Sue Dunn, Donor Alliance president and CEO.
+“We are humbled and inspired by the generosity of the more than two-thirds of Colorado and Wyoming residents in our communities that have made this landmark achievement possible through their selfless decisions to sign up as organ, eye and tissue donors,” said Sue Dunn, Donor Alliance president and CEO.
 “We also could not have reached this milestone without the help of our partners.
 We’re grateful for their support and the support of the communities we serve.
 Yet, we know our work is never done and we will continue to work tirelessly on behalf of those still waiting for a lifesaving transplant.”

 To recognize the efforts of Donor Alliance and the Colorado Division of Motor Vehicles in solidifying donor designation in Colorado, DLA in partnership with the American Association of Motor Vehicle Associations (AAMVA), awarded Colorado the Gold Award for highest DDR in the region and in the nation.